OpenNebula/docs/source/user/virtual_resource_management/vm_guide.rst

 The User Inputs functionality provides the template creator with the possibility to dynamically ask the user instantiating the template for dynamic values that must be defined.

+User input can be of type text, password or text64, the latter will be encoded in base64 before they passed to the VM.

 |prepare-tmpl-user-input-1|

 These inputs will be presented to the user when the Template is instantiated.
 The VM guest needs to be :ref:`contextualized <bcont>` to make use of the values provided by the user.